The Lunar and Planetary Laboratory strives to address inherent problems that exist within

 All of us in planetary science must recognize that past practices in STEM fields have not been welcoming or encouraging to these groups.
 To move forward, we must all actively engage in counteracting the ongoing issues these groups face within our field.

-The LPL community is committed to creating a working environment that is safe, welcoming, and inclusive for all.
 To help raise awareness, provide resources, and produce an accessible platform for these problems, we developed the Department Life Committee (DLC).
 The DLC exists as an important resource for anybody in the department who is experiencing problems at LPL, regardless of employment status or the nature of challenges.
 It is also a platform from which to gain access to UA and community resources, information, and training on how to be an ally, bystander intervention, and safespace training.
 Updates will be ongoing, as our awareness and actions to address these problems evolve.
-For more information on the DLC and its members, visit the Department Life Committee page.

 If there are problems

 If you believe you have been discriminated against (see Non-Discrimination Policies), contact these individuals and offices.

 An ally in academia is someone who actively moves against issues that disadvantage women and other minority groups.

 The LPL Women's group provides a platform to socialize, network, discuss challenges encountered in careers in planetary science as well as equity issues and share information on opportunities and events focused on women in science.

 The LPL Allyship Auxiliary originated as a group of grad students who recognize that women expend a significant amount of time and emotional labor on gender diversity and equity issues, while men do not due to the societal and patriarchal structure supporting us.